 Every artwork int he hotel was specially commissioned by local artists (many of whom have works available in the hotel’s gift shop), and each of the 170 guest rooms is finished with hardwood furniture and pristine linens.

-You hardly have to lift a finger after checking in here, either, with services such as the complimentary hotel chauffeur, who will bring you to nearby shopping and dining when you want to experience the best that Destin has to offer.
+You hardly have to lift a finger after checking in here, and the hotel is close to Destin's best shopping and dining when you want to head out.

 But at the end of the day, what it all comes down to is location, location, location, and The Henderson’s unbeatable access to Henderson State Park’s stunning hiking and biking trails is a truly unique way to experience the Gulf of Mexico’s natural beauty.

 While most tourists flock to South Florida, this hideaway on Florida’s northern Atlantic coast has long been a getaway for in-the-know beachgoers.
 And that’s all part of the charm of Elizabeth Pointe Lodge—it feels less like a mainstream resort, and more like a glamorous friend’s beach house.